Mobile forensics training: A growing necessity

 Training also opens avenues for advancement – making you a more desirable candidate when it comes to job opportunities.
 Proving your competency in the field of mobile forensics by having certification demonstrates to potential employers that their investment would pay off by selecting you as their candidate for the position.

 Thousands of hours of training in digital forensics has given me the skills, knowledge and confidence needed in examining hundreds of cases leading to testimony and successful prosecution in high profile cases in both state and federal courts.
 It has also paved the path to where I am today.
 None of this would have been possible without training.

-I encourage you to take full advantage of the training opportunities available to you to ensure you are getting the most from your tools and are the best examiner you can be.
+I encourage you to take full advantage of the training opportunities available to you – whether it be mobile data extraction courses or forensic data analysis lessons – to ensure you are getting the most from your tools and are the best examiner you can be.

 We can help you excel at your job.

 Want to receive the MSAB blog posts straight to your inbox?
 Sign up for our newsletter and join our community.